 Isabelle Alexia Nguyen: It all started with me wanting to have hats/headpieces of my own to wear, but not seeing any that truly spoke to me.
 I took it upon myself to create my own pieces.
 I started trying to master the smaller pieces: fascinators and cocktail hats.
 My imagination led to me creating so much more; I ended up with more hats I could store.
 In 2010, a dear friend suggested I open an Etsy store to showcase my work.
 I was reluctant to do so, thinking no one would respond to them.
 The store quickly gathered a following.
 Many showed interest and in a small time frame, I had many commissions to work on and create.
 Playing around with composition was gratifying, but I quickly grew bored of the flat circle/teardrop bases.
 That led me to work on larger pieces, exploring the creation of different crown and brim forms.
 So here I am today, still imagining and creating.

 Dominique de Merteuil: What’s involved in the creative process of making a hat?

-Dominique de Merteuil: Could you advice what type of hat would be suitable for someone with round, oval or square face shape?
+Dominique de Merteuil: Could you advise what type of hat would be suitable for someone with a round, oval or square face shape?

 Isabelle Alexia Nguyen: While there are many guides out there, I personally disagree with all of them.
 Guides do serve a practical purpose, as it can provide someone with a good baseline to work off of.
 However, I truly believe one could wear any hat and look beautiful in it.
 It’s like anything else with fashion; if you can feel good in it and own it, it’s perfect.
 To strictly follow a guide is to succumb to another person’s ideology on what beauty is.
 That’s no fun!
 One should base beauty on one’s own ideology.
 No exceptions.